dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 # Step 2: Containerize Your Application

 A container is a lightweight and portable software package that contains everything needed to run an application, including code, runtime, system tools, libraries, and settings.
 As the name would suggest, a container can be transported to any machine that has the container engine (Docker in our case), and ran without installation.
 Additionally, containers are isolated from the host environment so running a container inherently doesn't affect the computer it's being run on.
+In the modern IT environment, containers are widely used in cyber infrastructure and having understanding and hands-on experience with them is hugely beneficial.

 ### Container vs Virtual Machine